-The disorders increase the risk for dangerous blood clots that prevent the flow of blood to organs, such as the brain, lungs, and heart.
+The disorders increase the risk for dangerous blood clots that prevent the flow of blood to organs, like the brain, lungs, and heart.

-Although clotting disorders are usually inherited conditions, some illnesses, such as lupus, may also result in abnormalities that lead to an increased risk for clotting.
+Although clotting disorders are usually inherited conditions, some illnesses, like lupus, may also result in abnormalities that lead to an increased risk for clotting.

 Diagnosis and treatment